netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/README.md

 Each applications are deployed in different namespaces to isolate their workload from other k8s deployments.
 We deployed three CPXs to manage each application workload independently.
 Also we configured Tier 1 ADC - VPX to send ingress traffic to all microservices from individual CPXs.

+In this deployment, hotdrink application has three apps - frontend hotdrink, tea and coffee load balanced via single Citrix ADC CPX.
+Tea and coffee microservices apps do E-W communication via CPX.
+We have used headless service archtecture to enable E-W communication b/w tea and coffee.

 1. Create K8s namespaces to manage team beverages workload independently
     ```
     kubectl create -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/on-prem/ServiceMeshLite/manifest/ingress/namespace.yaml